xtry/Company-KPI-check-application/README.md

 # Introduction
 I used an open-source solution to leverage code reusability, plus applied multiple fixes to it.
 I build my solution on top of airflow(for etl/elt), dbt, postgres and superset(for visualisation).
-I find airflow and superset convenient & straightforward to use, and the rest were mandatory for the task.
+I find airflow and superset convenient & straightforward to use, and I provide the most popular KPIs for a company in superset.
+Formulas are also attached.

 # Running the project
 * Run `init.sh` with sudo privilege to set up folder permissions.
 It also deletes the company_dw's data kept on the disk.
 Please check before running.